 In contrast, over the same 2-year period, ICF and concrete prices have grown mainly with the rate of inflation — apart from a few relatively minor bumps.
 And this is why builders, especially production builders, are turning to ICF construction now in more significant numbers; it’s simply easier to budget.

 Want to see how ICF can fit into your budget?
-Request a Quote
+Connect with the Logix team

 5. ICF Homes are More Energy-Efficient and Resilient to Natural Disasters